Tokenizer / Runtime / Multimodal / Security-Aware / Phase 2 Candidate / Phase 3 Technical Review

 Multilingual robustness

-Mixed script breaks systems
+Mixed script can break systems

 Persian/English and technical term handling directly affect concept preservation and evaluator trust.